jbriaux/c-bittrex/README.md

 What's left to do:
 - add a makefile and automatic tests (tests added)
 - add a new call : --volumeonrange start_date end_date (buy and sell detailed volumes)
+- now that the bot can be exited from input, valgrind the bot.

 Fixed or added recently:
 -------------